WEEY

 WEEY (93.5 FM) is a radio station licensed to serve Swanzey, New Hampshire.
-The station is owned by Great Eastern Radio, LLC and serves as the Keene affiliate for WEEI-FM.
+The station is owned by Community Media and broadcasts a country music format simulcast with WFYX (96.3 FM) in Walpole.

 History

 The WEEY license was originally allocated to Springfield, Vermont, where it signed on as WCFR-FM, the FM sister station to WCFR (1480 AM), on January 1, 1972.
 It initially had an easy listening format, changing to an adult contemporary format in 1976.
 The station took the call letters WMKS in 1987, but in 1992 reverted to WCFR-FM.
-After the station was sold to Bob and Shirley Wolf in 1998, the station ceased its independent programming in favor of simulcasting sister station WMXR (93.9).
+After the station was sold to Bob and Shirley Wolf in 1998, the station ceased its independent programming in favor of simulcasting sister station WMXR.
 As a simulcast of WMXR, formats included oldies, adult contemporary, and country.

-Clear Channel Communications bought WCFR and WMXR in 2001, and merged the stations' country format (branded as "Bob Country") with that of its own WXXK (100.5), branded "Kixx".
+Clear Channel Communications bought WCFR and WMXR in 2001, and merged the stations' country format (branded as "Bob Country") with that of its own WXXK, branded "Kixx".
 That October, the station would change its call letters to WXKK to reflect the station's new simulcast partner.

-By September 2004, WXKK had reverted to an adult contemporary format in a simulcast with WGXL (92.3); in that month, the station converted to a simulcast of WTSL (1400)'s news/talk programming as WTSM.
+By September 2004, WXKK had reverted to an adult contemporary format in a simulcast with WGXL; in that month, the station converted to a simulcast of WTSL's news/talk programming as WTSM.
 Clear Channel sold its stations in the Lebanon, New Hampshire, market to Great Eastern Radio in January 2007, and two months later reverted WTSM to the WXXK simulcast.
 By the time of the consummation of the sale to Great Eastern Radio, WTSM had gone silent.